 It was that familiarity with the topic that allowed me to find my unique voice for the curriculum.

 Fast forward to writing at Two Drops of Ink, where initially, I had zero confidence in my ability to write about writing.
-I didn’t have the same level of assurance that I could string together sentences and help people write better like I did on the subject of recovery.
+I didn’t have the same level of assurance that I could string together sentences and help people write better as I did on the subject of recovery.

 The Comfortable Writer’s Voice

+Going through all the above stages, I found that “writing about writing” got easier.
 It’s that level of comfort that allows us to write words in our voice, not worrying that we don’t sound as knowledgeable as the next writer on any topic because knowledge is not enough.